 The first step in fighting your Massachusetts speeding ticket is a hearing before a clerk magistrate.
 A clerk magistrate is not a judge.
-The clerk hears the evidence and issues a ruling.
+A clerk magistrate or assistant clerk magistrate hears the evidence and issues a ruling.
 The police officer who issued the citation does not have to attend the hearing.
 The officer is represented by a police prosecutor.
-The prosecutor will read from a report of the police officer.
-The clerk will then hear from the driver and issue a ruling.
-The clerk may find the driver responsible, not responsible and can either keep the fine the same or lower it.
+A police prosecutor will read from a report of the police officer.
+Then the clerk will then hear from the driver and issue a ruling.
+The clerk may find the driver responsible, not responsible, and can either keep the fine the same or lower it.
 If the clerk finds the driver responsible the person may appeal the decision to a judge.

 Judge’s Appeal for a Massachusetts Speeding Ticket